JacobDWaters/Okta-Workflows/Setting up Google Drive API push notifications/README.md

 Once the endpoint flow has been configured and verified, there are two options regarding the type of push notifications that can be received

-### Options 1: Create Google Drive API push notification for a single file
+### Option 1: Create Google Drive API push notification for a single file

 This is the easier of the two methods and will allow for monitoring for changes of a single file resource.
-- Import the "Create Google Drive API push notification for a single file" flow.
+- Import the [Create Google Drive API push notification for a single file] (../blob/Setting up Google Drive API push notifications/) flow.
 - Add the file ID for the file you want to monitor.
 - Add the invoke URL that was configured earlier.
 - Save and turn ON the flow.